Internal Control Act

 To all Stony Brook University faculty and staff,

-The New York State Governmental Accountability, Audit and Internal Control Act of 1987 (Internal Control Act) requires state agencies and other organizations to promote and practice good internal control to establish internal control programs and provide accountability for their activities.
+The New York State Governmental Accountability, Audit and Internal Control Act of 1987 (Internal Control Act) requires state agencies and other organizations to promote and practice good internal controls, to establish internal control programs, and provide accountability for their activities.
 In 1999, the Internal Control Act was made permanent.

 As president, I affirm my support for a strong system of internal controls at Stony Brook University.

 Stony Brook University has been entrusted with significant resources from the public, students, patients, and donors to carry out our teaching, research, healthcare, economic development, and diversity missions.
 As we all work to fulfill these missions, we share a responsibility to maintain a system of internal controls to protect university resources and assets, and ensure the achievement of organizational goals and objectives; the effectiveness and efficiency of operations and performance; and the reliability of financial and operational reporting and compliance with relevant laws, rules, and regulations.
 An effective system of internal controls also helps promote integrity and ethical behavior; ensure responsible stewardship; prevent loss due to fraud, waste, error, or misuse; protect employees; and preserve the university’s reputation.

 While individual roles in the system of internal controls vary greatly based on position,